 Irene Conenna completed her MSc in Environmental Biology at the University of Turin in 2016.
 She conducted her MSc thesis in collaboration with the Finnish Natural History Museum, investigating the joint role of weather conditions and habitat suitability on the reproductive success of Accipiter gentilis.
 Coming from a background in animal biodiversity conservation, she joined the team in May 2016 as a trainee to study patterns of research effort allocation on the global biodiversity of island restricted bats, focusing on the role of threat status and geographical range in leading scientific interest.
 She is now also working on the spatio-temporal distribution of bats in Sibiloi National Park, Kenya.

-Laura Torrent started collaborating with bat research groups in Catalonia in 2013 studying habitat selection and migration using mist nets, harp traps and telemetry.
-Later one, in 2015, she spent one year in Poland undertaking her BSc thesis, focused on hibernation bat census and population trends.
+Laura started collaborating with bat research in Catalonia in 2013 studying habitat selection and migration.
+Later one, in 2015, she spent one year in Poland undertaking her BSc thesis, focused on hibernation bat census.
 Since then she has collaborated in several projects in Catalonia, Poland and Mexico.
-Currently she is doing her MSc project in Prague on Biological Conservation under the supervision of Dr. Christoph Meyer (University of Salford, UK), and PhD Adrià Lopez Baucells (University of Lisbon, Portugal), focused on the ecological role of temporal swamps on Neotropical bats, using acoustic data collected in the Amazon rainforest.
+In 2017 she did her MSc project in Prague on Biological Conservation under the supervision of Dr. Christoph Meyer (University of Salford, UK), and PhD Adrià Lopez Baucells (University of Lisbon, Portugal), focused on the ecological role of temporal swamps on Neotropical bats, using acoustic data collected in the Amazon rainforest.

-Natalie is currently undertaking her final year in BSc(Hons) Practical & Wildlife Conservation at the University of Salford (UK).
-For her thesis she is studying the effects of habitat fragmentation on aerial insectivorous bats in the Amazon, under the supervision of Dr. Christoph Meyer (University of Salford, UK) and PhD Adrià López-Baucells (University of Lisbon, Portugal).
+Natalie is currently undertaking her Master’s course in the University of Salford (UK).
+Last year she finished her BSc(Hons) in Practical & Wildlife Conservation at the same university.
+For her thesis she is studying the effects of habitat fragmentation and edge effects on aerial insectivorous bats in the Amazon, under the supervision of Dr. Christoph Meyer (University of Salford, UK) and PhD Adrià López-Baucells (University of Lisbon, Portugal).
 Recently she collaborated in the bat population monitoring project in Calakmul (Mexico) as part of the Operation Wallacea team.
 She is also currently investigating standardisation methods for the identification of large Artibeus species.

 .Paulo Estefano Dineli Bobrowiec